Massage Therapy FAQs

 What are the qualifications of a DEM?

-To be a DEM, a licensee must:
+To be a DEM, a massage therapist must:

 • hold a clear and active license without restriction.